mdvanes/angular-8-experiment/README.md

 4. A new Chrome window will open.
 Click the blue `continue` arrow.
 5. The tests will start running.
 The next breakpoint will be at the `debugger;` statement.

+Both "simple" protractor and cucumber are configured to be able to compare the configurations.
+To run cucumber e2e tests: `npm run cucumber`.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).